-A reference to all forms of guaranteed minimum living benefits, including GMIBs, GMWBs and GMABs Guaranteed minimum living benefits ("GMLB") (does not include GMDBs).
-Guaranteed minimum withdrawal benefit for An optional benefit (available for an additional cost) where an annuitant is entitled to withdraw a life ("GMWBL") maximum amount of their Benefit Base each year, for the duration of the contract holder's life, regardless of account performance.
-Guaranteed minimum withdrawal benefit Changes in the carrying value of GMLB liabilities, related hedges and reinsurance; the fees earned directly riders ("GMLB Riders") from the GMLB liabilities; and related DAC offsets.
-Guaranteed minimum withdrawal benefits An optional benefit (available for an additional cost) where an annuitant is entitled to withdraw a ("GMWB") maximum amount of their Benefit Base each year, for which cumulative payments to the annuitant could be greater than the underlying account value.
-Guaranteed minimum benefits ("GMxB") A general reference to all forms of guaranteed minimum benefits, inclusive of living benefits and death benefits A type of annuity for which the owner pays a lump sum and receives periodic payments immediately or Immediate income annuity soon after purchase.
+Future policy benefits Future policy benefits for the annuities business are comprised mainly of liabilities for life-contingent income annuities, and liabilities for the variable annuity guaranteed minimum benefits accounted for as insurance.
+Guaranteed minimum accumulation An optional benefit (available for an additional cost) which entitles an annuitant to benefits ("GMAB") a minimum payment, typically in lump-sum, after a set period of time, typically referred to as the accumulation period.
+The minimum payment is based on the Benefit Base, which could be greater than the underlying account value.
+Guaranteed minimum death An optional benefit (available for an additional cost) that guarantees an annuitant's benefits ("GMDB") beneficiaries are entitled to a minimum payment based on the Benefit Base, which could be greater than the underlying account value, upon the death of the annuitant.
+Guaranteed minimum income An optional benefit (available for an additional cost) where an annuitant is entitled benefits ("GMIB") to annuitize the policy and receive a minimum payment stream based on the Benefit Base, which could be greater than the underlying account value.
+A reference to all forms of guaranteed minimum living benefits, including GMIBs, Guaranteed minimum living benefits ("GMLB") GMWBs and GMABs (does not include GMDBs).
+An optional benefit (available for an additional cost) where an annuitant is entitled Guaranteed minimum withdrawal benefit for life ("GMWBL") to withdraw a maximum amount of their Benefit Base each year, for the duration of the contract holder's life, regardless of account performance.
+Guaranteed minimum withdrawal Changes in the carrying value of GMLB liabilities, related hedges and reinsurance; benefit riders ("GMLB Riders") the fees earned directly from the GMLB liabilities; and related DAC offsets.
+Guaranteed minimum withdrawal An optional benefit (available for an additional cost) where an annuitant is entitled benefits ("GMWB") to withdraw a maximum amount of their Benefit Base each year, for which cumulative payments to the annuitant could be greater than the underlying account value.
+Guaranteed minimum benefits A general reference to all forms of guaranteed minimum benefits, inclusive of ("GMxB") living benefits and death benefits.
+A type of annuity for which the owner pays a lump sum and receives periodic Immediate income annuity payments immediately or soon after purchase.
 Single premium immediate annuities ("SPIAs") are single premium annuity products that provide a guaranteed level of income to the owner generally for a specified number of years and/or for the life of the annuitant.
 Deferred income annuities ("DIAs") provide a pension-like stream of income payments after a specified deferral period.
 Index-linked annuities An annuity that provides for asset accumulation and asset distribution needs with an ability to share in the upside from certain financial markets such as equity indices, or an interest rate benchmark.
-With an indexlinked annuity, the customer's account value can grow or decline due to various external financial market indices performance.
+With an index-linked annuity, the customer's account value can grow or decline due to various external financial market indices performance.
 Living benefits Optional benefits (available at an additional cost) that guarantee that the owner will get back at least his original investment when the money is withdrawn.

-Mortality and expense risk fee ("M&E fee") A fee charged by insurance companies to compensate for the risk they take by issuing variable annuity Net flows Net change in customer account balances in a period including, but not limited to, new sales, full or partial exits and the net impact of clients utilizing or withdrawing their funds.
-It excludes the impact of markets on account balances.
-Type of annuity that guarantees payment to the annuitant for a specified time period and to the beneficiary Period certain annuity if the annuitant dies before the period ends.
+Mortality and expense risk fee A fee charged by insurance companies to compensate for the risk they take by